Mythic Egypt: Reception

 In the January–February 1991 edition of Casus Belli (Issue 61), Anne Vetillard was impressed, saying, "This book really contains treasures!", citing its history of Egypt, mythology, and "interesting details about daily life."
 She concluded, "Whether you want to taste the atmosphere of a new universe or give another dimension to your 'Valley of the Kings' games, this supplement will suit you perfectly."

+Herb Petro reviewed the product in the February–March 1991 issue of White Wolf.
+He stated that "As an introductory work, Mythic Egypt is to be commended, but the author found himself constrained by the limits of 150 pages and the need to include game relevant material."
+He rated it overall 4 out of a possible 5 points.